 MBDA describe the Meteor BVRAAM missile as;

-It will enter service on Typhoon first and in due course, the F-35.
+It is currently in service on Typhoon, and in due course, the F-35B.

 Meteor BVRAAM History